Student Clubs and Organizations

-The College of Natural Sciences, Forestry, and Agriculture (NSFA) has many student organizations that offer numerous opportunities for learning and enjoyment.
+The College of Natural Sciences, Forestry, and Agriculture offers its students numerous opportunities for learning and enjoyment through clubs and organizations.
 Getting involved in extracurricular activities adds another dimension to the college experience and it’s fun!

-Student organizations within NSFA stress interactions with practicing professionals, other students, and the public.
+Student organizations within the college encourage interactions with practicing professionals, other students, and the public.
 These organizations also provide students the opportunity to gain exposure to projects, colleagues, and enhance professional and personal development through active participation.

 Biology Club.
 The Biology Club was established in 1999 for students in the Department of Biological Sciences as a way to enhance their academic and social experiences.
 The Department of Biological Sciences at the University of Maine has applied to form a chapter of TriBeta, or Beta Beta Beta, an honor and professional society for students of the biological sciences.
 TriBeta is designed to stimulate interest, scholarly attainment, and investigation in the biological sciences, and to promote the dissemination of information and new interpretations of biological data and concepts among students of the life sciences.
 This organization also undertakes community and social activities.
 For more information please contact Leonard Kass at (207) 581-2567 or email firstname.lastname@example.org.